BlakeDarrow/DarrowTools/source/sphinx/ThisToThat.rst

 -  **Name**

+      Name of the new bake asset.
+This will default to the active collection, or active object depending on the settings below.
+This value can **always** be overwritten.

+-  **Create From**

+   -  **Collection**

+      Using the **active** collection, the tool will search through its children collections and look for "low" and "high" in the **collection** names.
+All objects found in said collections will be used for the tool.

+   -  **Selection**

+      Using the actively selected **objects**, and then choosing whether said selection are high or low poly assets.

+-  **Mesh Names**

    -  **Create New**

-      Create new names for every object.
-The new object name is built from an optional prefix, asset name, object number, and suffix
+      This will create new names for all copied objects.
+The objects name will inherit the asset's name plus a sequential number and optional prefix found in :ref:`2. addon preferences`

    -  **Highs Pre-named**

-      The low objects will inherit the corresponding name upon object matching.
+      If the original objects have already been properly named, this will copy the high objects names over in addition to a new required bake prefix defined in addon preference.
+This prefix is required due to the fact that the object names would then be the exact same as the copied objects, thus adding unnecessary numerical suffix's.

    -  **Lows Pre-named**

-      The high objects will inherit the corresponding name upon object matching.

--  **Create From**

--  **Mesh Names**
+      If the original objects have already been properly named, this will copy the low objects names over in addition to a new required bake prefix defined in addon preference.
+This prefix is required due to the fact that the object names would then be the exact same as the copied objects, thus adding unnecessary numerical suffix's.

 -  **Preset**

+   -  Create from user generated presets.

 .. _dRemove: